 Generally, eyelid surgery is relatively safe.
 However, as with any surgical procedure, certain risks may be present.
 Commonly identified risks of eyelid surgery are infections and scarring.
 Appropriate wound care will minimize the risks of this.

 Other risks include difficulty in closing the eyes after the surgery, dry eye syndrome, hematoma and bleeding.
+If you are interested in eyelid enhancement (blepharoplasty), contact our office today to schedule a consultation with Charlotte plastic surgeon, Dr. Ferrari today!

 Your First Choice For Exquisite, Natural-Looking Results